ExperimentsHNL/popper-design/overview.md

 ![Image](https://github.com/Experiments/popper-design/blob/master/pworkflow_signup.png?raw=true)

 Players will not be able to see available games (trials) unless they are signed in.
-We would like to know precisely who is reviewing available trials.
+We would liketo know precisely who is reviewing available trials.
 For this reason, the signup page is the landing page of the Player Website.
 Barriers to entry for the player should be minimal, especially since the player is most likely already arriving from an external site (Amazon Mechanical Turk or oDesk).
 The player should thus be able to create an account using an existing Facebook or Twitter account.
 The signup page should also be miminalistic in terms of data gathered from the player, asking only for a username, password, and the player's age.
 More in-depth demographic information will be gathered later, once the player has created an account--perhaps on a separate page, using the same template.
 This information will be used to determine which trials are visible to the player in the Lobby (2).

 Players who already have an account will use this page to log in.